Care

 Tea Tree Essential Oil

-Use this mixture for a week.
+Use the mixture for a week.

 Lavender Essential Oil